What Is Packaging Design and Why Is Packaging Design Important?

 Like angle “edge” boards, but corner blocks protect product corners only during shipping.

 A paperboard product used to protect products during shipping.

-Used to fill the empty space or as part of the package housing to the product during shipping.
+Used to fill empty spaces or as part of the package housing the product during shipping.

-Specifically molded to fit the shape of the product or material being shipped.
+Molded to fit the shape of the shipped product or material.